 The appeal of ITC is good news for recruitment in the long-term.
 This is the sector in which more and more top graduates want to make a career.
-But for now, talent demands continue to outstrip supply.
+But for now, tech talent demands continue to outstrip supply.

 Globally, engineering is some way behind ITC in attractiveness, though in North America, the two sectors are virtually on a par.
 As with ITC, there are many more vacancies than available talent within engineering, especially where the boundaries between the two sectors blur, such as robotics and artificial intelligence.